ahvega/ccial-theme/wp-content/themes/ccial/README.md

 ## Support

-For support and customization requests, please contact the CCIAL development team.
+For support and customization requests, please contact the CCI AL development team.

 ## License